We are looking for technicians to support our work in the lab in three areas:

-As passionate scientists, it is our goal to contribute to the foundation of future generations of bright and devoted scientists conveying both, our knowledge, as well as enthusiasm for the beauty of the scientific research.
-Thus, we are continuously seeking to recruit motivated students and to introduce them to the fields of neurosciences, genetics and cellular biology that are intermingled in our everyday research work.
+As passionate scientists, our goal is to contribute to the foundation of future generations of bright and devoted scientists conveying both, our knowledge, as well as enthusiasm for the beauty of the scientific research.
+Thus, we are continuously seeking to recruit motivated and creative students and to introduce them to the fields of neurosciences, genetics and cellular biology that are intermingled in our everyday research work.

-Students in our lab choose to work in any of our multiple ongoing projects, and as they get proficient organizing, planning, and executing their experiments we encourage them to be creative and test new scientifically relevant ideas that they may have.
-Most projects involve aspects of modeling with pluripotent stem cells, neuronal culture and engraftments in mouse brain, mouse models, high throughput DNA/RNA sequencing, microscopy, metabolomics and proteomics.
+Students in our lab choose to work in one of our projects, and as they get proficient organizing, planning, and executing their experiments we encourage them to be experimentally creative and test new scientifically relevant ideas .
+Most projects involve aspects of modeling with pluripotent stem cells, neuronal culture and engraftments in mouse brain, gene editing with CRISPR in mouse brain and cell culture, high throughput and single cell DNA/RNA sequencing, microscopy, metabolomics and proteomics.

 Students receive training to improve their technical skills in our experimental systems, but also to improve their critical scientific reading and writing as well as oral presentation skills.
 We discuss about our results and research articles that we find interesting in everyday basis and in lab meetings, and we encourage students to attend and present their work in at least one relevant meeting per year.
 Likewise, students actively participate in preparing and submitting research articles to scientific journals and preparing successful grant applications.

-If you are a student in a PhD, MD/PhD and VMD/PhD program and our lab sounds like a good fit for your career development, contact Naiara (aquizun [at] email.chop.edu) to set up a time to meet.
+If you are a student in a PhD, MD/PhD and VMD/PhD program in UPENN and are interested in learning more about our lab, contact Naiara (aquizun [at] chop.edu).
 We have multiple exciting rotation projects!